 Where to Buy Nespresso Pods?

-There’s no doubt that original Nespresso Pods by the brand is the easiest way to get good results from your Nespresso machine.
+There’s no doubt that original Nespresso Capsules or Pods by the brand is the easiest way to get good results from your Nespresso machine.
 The machines and the pods are engineered to work together, and the company has an incentive to keep the quality high.
 Their biggest selling point after all is consistent good quality with minimal effort, and when you buy their own brand, you won’t have to do a lot of experimentation and shopping around to find something that you like.
 If you don’t have any problems about money flow, the pods from Nespresso is certainly the best option.

 If you join the Nespresso Club, you can order your pods online and sometimes get special offers on them.
 One potential drawback is that you have to order a minimum of 50 of each flavor, which is not great when you’re trying a new blend and are not sure you will like it.
 So, you are usually bound to buy a minimum pack and if you don’t like the blend you ordered, you have to consume the rest of 49.